TheInfamousToTo/plex-suggester/README.md

 - Always provides a fallback image for cast and posters.
 - Allows refreshing for a new suggestion, keeping your library selection.
 - **NEW in v1.3:** Users can like or dislike a movie/show, and see the current counts.
+- **NEW:** JWTs are securely issued by the backend using a unique user ID from the frontend.

 ## 🔑 Like/Dislike API (v1.3+)